 SSA Hearing Office

-Fort Wayne Hearing Office
+Fort Wayne, INSSA Hearing Office

 The panel of 5 judges at this office shows a moderate spread in outcomes, with individual allowance rates ranging from 39% to 69%.
 Because cases are assigned randomly, which judge you draw can influence the tone of your hearing.
 While the median allowance rate of 59% suggests a balanced approach, each judge weighs evidence differently, making it essential that your file is robust enough to stand on its own merits regardless of who presides.